SamuelPereZz/clivia-generator/README.md

    ```
 This will start the application and display the main menu.

-### Menu Options

-- **random:** Loads 10 random questions from the API and displays them one by one.
-You can select an option by typing the corresponding number and pressing Enter.
-- **scores:** Displays the scores that have been saved previously.
-- **exit:** Exits the application.

 ## Start the program

 When the program starts, we will initialize the scores filename, the array of